If you need to run your business successfully, you need business documents that are well-researched and well-drafted.

 - It prevents legal consequences – Is an oral agreement or a handshake enough for a legally enforceable business deal?
-Well ask someone who has borne the consequences and you will never buy that concept.
+Well, ask someone who has borne the consequences of opting for the same.
 It is always recommended to have written business agreements for them to be legally valid.
 A written document can be held up in court and is capable of settling disputes.

 What are the top 20 business documents?

-Here are the legal documents for a business that enable better information management in any organization –
+Here are the legal documents for a business that enables better information management in any organization:

-There are two types of Assignment agreements – the technology assignment agreement that assigns the startup any intellectual property that you developed before the company started.
+There are two types of Assignment agreements.
+The first is the technology assignment agreement that assigns the startup any intellectual property that they developed before the company started.
 The developers may retain the individual intellectual property rights under certain circumstances or they may even sell the rights for equity or cash (to the founders.)

 The second one is the invention assignment agreement that assigns the company ownership of any relevant intellectual property developed by the employees after the company has started.
 This agreement is between the founders, and employees and it typically includes a confidentiality agreement and an invention assignment agreement.

-The Offer Letter is provided by the company to a potential employee and provides key terms of the prospective employee’s employment.
+The Offer Letter is provided by the company to a potential employee and provides key terms of employment.

 The Employee Agreement specifies the terms and conditions of employment of an employee in the organization.
-It can be used for different types of employment – part-time, freelance, fixed term, full-time, etc. (Please note that this document is best not used for contractors.
-For contractors, a Service Agreement can be drafted and sent instead.)
+It can be used for different types of employment – part-time, freelance, fixed term, full-time, etc. (Please note that for contractors, a Service Agreement can be drafted and sent instead.)